MathToWord

 How to Maximize Handwriting Recognition Accuracy

-Regardless of which tool you use, the accuracy of the output depends heavily on the quality of your input.
-Follow these best practices:
+Regardless of which tool you use, the old computer science adage applies: Garbage In, Garbage Out.
+The accuracy of the AI output depends heavily on the quality of your input image.
+Follow these best practices to ensure smooth conversions:

-• Good lighting: When photographing paper notes, avoid casting shadows.
-Natural, even lighting produces the clearest images.
+• Perfect your lighting: When photographing paper notes, avoid casting shadows over the page with your phone or hand.
+Natural, even daylight produces the clearest images and the highest contrast.

-• High contrast ink: Use dark black or blue ink on white paper.
-Pencil marks often reflect light in photos, creating glare that confuses the AI.
+• Use high-contrast ink: Write with dark black or dark blue ink on white paper.
+Pencil marks are the enemy of OCR—they reflect light in photos, creating glare that confuses the AI, and they often lack sufficient contrast against the paper.

-• Adequate spacing: Do not cram equations too tightly together.
-The AI needs clear visual separation to determine where one equation ends and the next begins.
+• Provide adequate spacing: Do not cram equations tightly together or push them against the margins.
+The AI needs clear visual separation (whitespace) to determine where one equation ends and the next begins.

-• Steady camera angle: Hold your phone directly above the page, not at an angle.
-Perspective distortion makes characters appear skewed, reducing recognition accuracy.
+• Maintain a steady camera angle: Hold your phone directly above the page, parallel to the desk.
+Do not shoot at an angle.
+Perspective distortion makes characters appear skewed, reducing recognition accuracy significantly.

-• Clean background: Remove stray marks, coffee stains, or highlighter streaks from the area being photographed.
+• Clean the background: Remove stray marks, severe crossed-out sections, coffee stains, or heavy highlighter streaks from the area being photographed.
 Visual noise degrades performance.
+If you made a mistake, a single clean strike-through is better than a dense scribble.

 Choosing the Right Output Format

-After digitizing your notes, you need them in a format that allows editing:
+After digitizing your notes, you need them in a format that suits your specific workflow:

-• DOCX (Microsoft Word): Best for assignments, reports, and collaborative editing.
-MathToWord exports directly to this format with native equation objects.
+• DOCX (Microsoft Word): This is the best overall format for assignments, reports, and collaborative editing.
+MathToWord exports directly to this format with native equation objects that you can edit instantly.

-• LaTeX: Best for academic papers destined for journal submission.
-If you need LaTeX output, you can use MathToWord to extract the equations and then paste them into your Overleaf project.
+• LaTeX: This is the gold standard for academic papers destined for journal submission in math and physics.
+If you need LaTeX output, you can use MathToWord to extract the equations, open the resulting Word file, and convert the Word equations to LaTeX (Word supports this natively in its equation tab), or simply copy the formulas into your Overleaf project.

-• Plain text: Suitable for quick reference or note-taking apps, but equation formatting will be lost.
+• Plain text: Suitable for quick reference or note-taking apps like Notion or Evernote, but be warned: all equation formatting will be lost, rendering complex math unreadable.

 The transition from paper to digital is no longer the bottleneck it once was.
-With the right AI tool, you can digitize an entire semester's worth of handwritten math notes in a single afternoon.
+With the right AI tool and a few good photographs, you can digitize an entire semester's worth of handwritten math notes in a single afternoon, freeing up your time for actual studying and research.
+Start with the Math to Word Converter for full pages of notes, or use the Equation to Word Converter if you just need to pull a few specific equations.
+Explore all available tools on our Tools page.